 Our restaurants, as well as most full-service restaurants, were crushed by the pandemic and continue to face ripples and shockwaves in the aftermath.
 There have been times since March 2020, in all seven of our restaurant locations, where we’ve struggled to pay our debts and rent (even though several of our landlords have been helpful).
 We are still dealing with cash losses in some of our restaurants and have incurred debts that need to be paid.
 In all our restaurants, we face new and additional costs and supply chain difficulties due to the pandemic’s effects.
 The government’s support through programs such as PPP has ended, and no additional support is in sight.
 Throughout this time, we have paid our employees, supported free online therapy, provided paid sick leave, hosted free vaccine clinics for team members and their families, as well as donated food continuously to those in need, and maintained our commitments to buy family-farmed products.

 Why not just raise the menu prices by 5%?

 This question is logical, as is our answer.
 We want to maintain value for our guests while restructuring and evolving our business model in this new day.
-As menu prices cross certain thresholds, guest buying behavior is affected, meaning that people may not select their first choice, order an appetizer, a second beverage, or dessert at the end of their meal.
-This means that in order to net the same revenue for the business through a price increase, we’d need to raise prices more than 5% – costing diners more – which is why we see the 5% recovery charge as win/win, as opposed to the even larger menu price increase which is lose/lose.
+As menu item prices cross certain thresholds (ie, 19 to 21 or 29 to 30), guest buying behavior is affected, meaning that people may not select their first choice, but instead select an item priced well below – this trade, which can be from $31 down to $24 or $25, results in lower total sales, even though menu prices are higher.
+These decisions also affect ordering an appetizer, a second beverage, or dessert at the end of the meal.
+This means that in order to net the same revenue for the business through a price increase, we’d need to raise prices substantially (in the 15% to 20% range) more than 5% – costing diners more – which is why we see the 5% charge as win/win, as opposed to the even larger menu price increase which is lose/lose.